MuSR: Testing the Limits of Chain-of-thought with Multistep Soft Reasoning: Experiments

 We believe that this dataset is an ideal testbed for different neurosymbolic approaches.
 Besides basic chain-of-thought, we are not aware of a single approach that naturally handles all the reasoning types in our dataset and scales to examples of the difficulty we present.
 As a result, we present three different methods in Table~\ref{tab:neuro_models} each tailored to one domain and evaluated in that domain.
 We describe these approaches here and in Appendix~\ref{sec:baseline_imps}

 In the Murder Mystery domain, we implement a variation of Decomposed Prompting \citep{khot2023decomposed} by manually imposing the breakdown of motive, means, and opportunity and prompt GPT-4 to decide on each suspect for each fact.
 We then decide the murderer based on who has the most facts proving guilt, with random selection in case of ties.
-Despite aligning well with the reasoning strategy, removing the ``System 2'' deliberation that is required, the accuracy is lower than prompting GPT-4 end-to-end.
+Despite aligning well with the reasoning strategy, the accuracy is lower than prompting GPT-4 end-to-end.

 Next we used SymbolicTOM \citep{stom} on the Object Placements domain with minor adjustments.
 Specifically, we use GPT-3.5 to produce the resulting state of a sentence that is then used in the graph creation algorithm.
 The low accuracy of SymbolicTOM is mostly attributed to selecting key entities from sentences that are not as templated as the original dataset \citep{tomi}.
 Because the contexts are more natural, entities' actions and observations can span multiple paragraphs rather than be isolated in one sentence.
 This introduces a new level of complexity for these neurosymbolic methods, and past approaches on ToM cannot generalize here.